apj72/apj72/README.md

 - 👋 Hi, I’m @apj72
-- 👀 I’m interested in alsorts.
+- 👀 I’m interested in expanding my technical knowledge, motorbikes, dance/house music a.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning many things of which GIT is part of it.
-- 💞️ For now as I am learniong, I’m not looking to collaborate.
+- 💞️ For now as I am learning, I’m not looking to collaborate.
 I'm just curious about GIT.
 - 📫 How to reach me ...

 <!---